 For freelancing clients, this works best to retain them for long, sure.
 You should keep your focus on optimizing blog posts for search engines with proper keywords.

-I am writing this kind of valuable posts on the MinimalistWriter blog.
+I am writing this kind of valuable post on the MinimalistWriter blog.
 Be a part of improving our writing journey by joining our “Write Clear!” weekly newsletter.
 We are sharing actionable tips on Freelance Content Writing every week.

 I am an Indian Blogger & Freelancer Writer.
 I write concise and clear on his ‘MinimalistWriter‘ blog.
 Also, I write content for businesses to accomplish the best results with Content Marketing.
 When not working, I am busy creating witchcraft with words & characters on the Internet.